 accept a request

-see freight details that include type of load, pickup and drop-off locations, scheduled pickup
+see freight details that include type of load, pick-up and drop-off locations, and scheduled pickup time

 chat with a shipper in real time